amckee250/loftyBackendPractical/README.md

 ```bash
 docker compose up
 ```
 Note: I have found it can take some time for PostGresSQL to setup and be ready for use.
 If an error occurs, re-attempt docker compose up command before continuing.
 (Really interested in what the dev pro's at Lofty think about this issue.
 Is it common?
-Maybe a better way that I have outlined?
+Maybe a better way to go about it then I have outlined?
 Im curious!)

 Awesome!
 You should be seeing the Django application humming along in your terminal.